masterapps-au/encrypted_s3_backup/README.md

 `encryption_password` - Required.
 The password to use to encrypt the destination (backup) files.

+`encryption_salt` - Recommended.
+Generate using the generate_salt.py command.
+Enables a single encryption key to be used across all files (and filenames if encrypt_filenames is enabled).
+This greatly speeds up initial backups, restores and filename encryption because key generation (KDF) is only run once, instead of every file or filename.
+This comes with a slight reduction in security.

+`encrypt_filenames` - Optional.
+Encrypt filenames to ensure privacy.
+Default false.
+Recommended to use encryption_salt if you enable this feature, otherwise decryption of filenames will take a very long time if you have a large number of files.

 `backup_processes` - Optional.
 The number of processes to use to backup files in parallel.
 Default 5.

 `restore_processes` - Optional.
 The number of processes to use to restore files in parallel.
 Default 8.